hitesh1705/learn-security-examples/tampering/tampering.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+insecure.ts lacks input validation and sanitization, allowing for script injection attacks.

 2. Briefly explain how a malicious attacker can exploit them.

+Attackers can inject malicious scripts into input fields, leading to data theft, session hijacking, or defacement.

 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?

+secure.ts implements input validation and sanitization to prevent script injection.